Welcome to the Computing page!

 Think U Know's Cyber Cafe tool - click the image to follow the link

 Over the years, the children have also been introduced to childnet's SMART rules and the SMARTY crew who live by these rules.
-They set out 5 easy steps to staying safe online and making sure we avoid any upset.
+They set out 5 easy steps to staying safe online.
 You may wish to print the SMART rules out and display them somewhere that will act as a constant reminder for your children (the fridge maybe?).

 Childnet's SMART rules for internet usage -

 click the poster to download the pdf version

 by Year 3 pupils

 E-safety- Parent Workshops